-Effective January 1, 2012, Texas Senate Bill 1107 requires all entering students at public and private or independent institutions of higher education to have an initial bacterial meningitis vaccination or booster dose during the five-year period preceding, or at least 10 days prior to, the first day of the first semester.
+Effective January 1, 2012, Texas Senate Bill 1107 (now Texas Education Code 51.9192) requires all entering students at public and private or independent institutions of higher education to have an initial bacterial meningitis vaccination or booster dose during the five-year period preceding, or at least 10 days prior to, the first day of the first semester.
 Students affected by the mandate must submit proof of vaccination before the 10th class day to the Enrollment Center.